Rparlin/Capstone_Portfolio/1. 1.	Project 1: Online Learning Outcomes: Impacts of Demographic, Socioeconomic, and Student Behavior - MAS 766 Linear Statistical Model I/README.md

 Method: Linear statistical modeling using R, Python and Excel

-Insights: Our analysis provides evidence that:
+Insights: Our analysis provides evidence that:<br/>
-•	A student’s demographics, their socioeconomic status and their academic behavior play a role in determining online academic outcomes
+•	A student’s demographics, their socioeconomic status and their academic behavior play a role in determining online academic outcomes<br/>
-•	Students from a wealthier regions have advantages, and how access to broadband matters
+•	Students from a wealthier regions have advantages, and how access to broadband matters<br/>
-•	Number of courses a student takes is a leading indicator in helping to predict if a student will withdraw from a program before completing
+•	Number of courses a student takes is a leading indicator in helping to predict if a student will withdraw from a program before completing<br/>